 - a drop of blood at the site

 - sharp pain that is usually eased with massage

 - pneumothorax (lung puncture), the first sign of this is shortness of breath

-Major adverse events are rare and associate with poorly trained and unlicensed Acupuncturists.
-The New Zealand Medical Journal advocates this.
+Consequently, major adverse events are rare and associate with poorly trained and unlicensed Acupuncturists.
+The New Zealand Medical Journal has published this.

 Hence, experienced, qualified and licensed Acupuncturists adminster safe Acupuncture treatment.

 How Do I know My Acupuncturist Is Good?

 - have studied a proper degree or advanced diploma in Acupuncture

 - also have any extra studies in related disciplines or Masters level